therabidbanana/orange-core/README.markdown

 a full featured Orange-based CMS, we're working on splitting that into the Sparkles project.

-**Note**: Orange is still in the alpha stage.
+**Note**: Orange is still in a "beta" stage.
 Test coverage is lack-luster at best.
-Tread carefully.
+The library is being used on a few currently live (low traffic) sites, so it might be stable enough to use on your own projects let us know if you have issues.

 More Info
 =========